SharePoint/sp-dev-docs/docs/general-development/excel-services-ecmascript-overview.md

 ## Using the ECMAScript Object Model

-To use the JavaScript object model in Excel Services, you insert the JavaScript code on the page that contains the Excel Web Access Web Part.
-This can be done by adding the code to the Web Part page by using the Content Editor Web Part or by directly editing the .aspx page.
+To use the JavaScript object model in Excel Services, you insert the JavaScript code on the page that contains the Excel Web Access web part.
+This can be done by adding the code to the web part page by using the Content Editor web part or by directly editing the .aspx page.